pingcap/tidb-course-201-lab/lab-guide/guide/en/201.1/lab-1b-container-tidb.md

   ```

 ------------------------------------------------------
-#### 2. Open another terminal, execute the following command to access the TiDB database using the database client, and the `"mysql> "`prompt appears, in the example: `"tidb> "`:
+#### 2. Open another terminal, execute the following command to access the TiDB database using the database client, and the `"mysql> "`prompt appears:
 ```
 $ mysql -h 127.0.0.1 -P 4000 -uroot
 ```